NeverMendel/leetcode-export/README.md

 ## How to use

-To use it locally you can either download it from pypi.org or you can clone this repository.
+To use `leetcode-export` you can either download it from pypi.org or you can clone this repository.

 ## Download from pypi.org

-Execute `pip install leetcode-export` to download it and install all the needed dependencies.
+Run `pip install leetcode-export` to download it and install all the needed dependencies.
 You might need to use `pip3` depending on the configuration of your system.

 ### Clone the repository